-Student allergies should be noted on the Emergency Form that is required to be returned before the first day of school.
+Student allergies should be listed by the parent on the FACTS SIS.
 CA is required to have a physician's statement on file for any student with life threatening allergies that should include any action to be taken when the student requires medical attention due to an allergic reaction.
 The physician's statement is required to be updated on an annual basis.
+If at any time, you make updates, please notify the front office and classroom teacher.